catherinee1216/AutoTheft_Ottawa/README.md

 ## Data Extraction

-The dataset was collected by "https://data.ottawapolice.ca/datasets/e5453a203e2a4baeac32ac4e70ce852c_0/about".
+The dataset was collected from "https://data.ottawapolice.ca/datasets/e5453a203e2a4baeac32ac4e70ce852c_0/about".

 ## Statement on LLM usage